 - fresh minced parsley or chives for garnish if desired

 - In a 5 quart pot, boil about 2 inches of water.
 Once boiling, add 1 tablespoon of salt.
 (Water should be enough to cover the potatoes, so add as much as you think you need - you can always scoop some out if it’s too much)

 - Rinse, peel and dice potatoes into chunks.

 - Place potatoes into boiling water and cover (but keep the cover just slightly open to let steam escape).
 Cook over medium-low heat for 20-25 minutes, or until potatoes are fork tender.
 They should almost fall apart when pierced with a fork.

 - Remove from heat and drain.

 - Place potatoes back into the pan and sprinkle with 1 teaspoon salt.
 Add softened butter and mash well.

 - In a large mixing bowl by hand or with a hand mixer, beat cream cheese, white cheddar cheese (reserve about ¾ of a cup for toppinand Parmesan cheese together on low speed until smooth.
 Stir in sour cream, minced garlic and black pepper.

 - Stir cheese mixture into mashed potatoes just until combined; don’t over mix or the potatoes will become gummy.
 Spread potatoes into a 2 or 3 quart greased casserole dish and top evenly with remaining white cheddar cheese.

 - Cover with nonstick foil and refrigerate for up to 24 hours.
-When ready to heat, bake, covered, for 20 minutes, then remove foil and bake an additional 20-25 minutes or until cheese is melted and potatoes are warmed through. *If baking immediately, while potatoes are still hot, reduce cooking time by 15 minutes and leave uncovered.
+When ready to heat, bake at 350 degreed F, covered, for 20 minutes, then remove foil and bake an additional 20-25 minutes or until cheese is melted and potatoes are warmed through. *If baking immediately, while potatoes are still hot, reduce cooking time by 15 minutes and leave uncovered.